Sprinklemint/tabbed/README.md

      open new tab : Ctrl + shift + enter <br>

   check the config.h for few more keybinds

+ - NOTE : tabs will open appear only if more than one ST window is opened .
  - customize tabbed colors via xresources

 ```